A police officer shot a man in handcuffs. Months earlier, the department had been warned.

 As the officer yells for everyone to get on the ground, Owen walks over and grabs Costen.
 The officers put Costen and his son in handcuffs.

 “Why are you locking me up?”
 Costen says.
-“For what?!”
+“For what?”

 Owen, who is 6-foot-3 and weighs 279 pounds, eventually pushes the increasingly agitated Costen against a patrol car.
-Costen can again be heard on the video yelling, “For what?!”
+Costen can again be heard on the video yelling, “For what?”

 Owen pulls Costen to the ground and presses his fingers to either side of Costen’s neck, ordering him to “calm down.”
 Costen screams until Owen releases the pressure.